Family Studies (M.S. to Ph.D.)

 Professional Development & Research Support/Opportunities

 The department provides students with a plethora of research opportunities, including experimental and observational research in laboratory settings, field research in the surrounding communities, and secondary data analysis.
-Students in the ADA content focus area may especially be interested in research opportunities available through the Center for Gerontology and the Adult Day Services center.
 Graduate students are also encouraged to lead research projects and publish in scholarly journals.
 The department provides support for professional development to participate in conferences through travel grants.
 Additional professional development and research support resources are provided by the Graduate School at Virginia Tech.

 - Family diversity over the life course